lucacorbucci/lucacorbucci.github.io/content/authors/admin/_index.md

 highlight_name: false
 ---

-I'm Luca Corbucci and I was born on 12th August 1995 in Viterbo.
-I'm currently enrolled in the Master Degree in Computer Science at the University of Pisa.
+Hi 👋!
+I'm Luca Corbucci, a PhD candidate in Computer Science at the University of Pisa, my main interest is Explainable AI.

-I love programming, football, motorsport and photography.
-I'm the co-founder and the co-host of PointerPodcast, a podcast about technological and scientific topics.
+I'm the co-founder of [PointerPodcast](https://pointerpodcast.it/) and the co-founder of [SuperHeroesValley](https://www.superheroesvalley.fun/), a community that organize meetups for ambitious CS students to build a bridge between university and big tech companies.

 <!---{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}--->